 Go for mobile friendly content– It is very important to have relevant and valuable content to entice users to your site.
 It is very important to adjust a long form of copy of content on the mobile screen.
 Break lengthy articles with images and videos.
 Also consider using digestible formats such as bullet formats and infographics.
 Short, snappier headlines also help users to read and scan faster.
 Using different media types, can keep readers engaged to your site.

 Prioritize site speed and user experience: It is very important for business owners to track the speed of the website on mobiles.
 A site that is taking time to load properly can frustrate users and eventually they will leave the site.
-A fast website encourages more online sessions, more of customer conversions, lower bounce rate and higher customer engagement.
-So, ensure that your site loads fast and performs fast.
-To improve your site’s load time, you can also do the following-
+You can also do the following-

 - Minimize the number of redirects